The Return of Godzilla: Plot

-In 1984, the Japanese fishing vessel Yahata Maru is caught in strong currents off the shores of Daikoku Island.
-As the boat drifts into shore, the island begins to erupt, and a giant monster lifts itself out of the volcano.
-A few days later, reporter Goro Maki is sailing in the area and finds the vessel intact but deserted.
-As he explores the vessel, he finds all the crew dead except for Hiroshi Okumura, who has been badly wounded.
-Suddenly a giant Shockirus sea louse (Note: While unnamed in the film, the mutated sea louse is called ショッキラス (Shokkirasu) in official Japanese sources, and Shockirus has become the accepted Romanization of that name.) attacks him but he is saved by Okumura.
+In 1984, the crew of the Japanese fishing vessel Yahata Maru witness a giant monster emerging from the erupting volcano of Daikoku Island.
+A few days later, reporter Goro Maki finds the vessel intact, discovering that all the crew are dead except for Hiroshi Okumura, who has been badly wounded.
+He is attacked by a giant Shockirus sea louse (Note: While unnamed in the film, the mutated sea louse is called ショッキラス (Shokkirasu) in official Japanese sources, and Shockirus has become the accepted Romanization of that name.), but is saved by Okumura.

-In Tokyo, Okumura realizes by looking at pictures that the monster he saw was a new Godzilla.
-Maki writes an article about the account, but the news of Godzilla's return is kept secret and his article is withheld.
+In Tokyo, Okumura realizes that the monster he saw was a new Godzilla and writes an article on the subject.
+Bowing to government pressure, Maki's editor withholds the article in order to prevent mass panic.
 Maki visits Professor Hayashida, whose parents were lost in the 1954 Godzilla attack.
+(Note: Referring to the events of Godzilla (1954).)
 Hayashida describes Godzilla as a living, invincible nuclear weapon able to cause mass destruction.
 At Hayashida's laboratory, Maki meets Okumura's sister, Naoko, and informs her that her brother is alive and at the police hospital.

-A Soviet submarine is destroyed in the Pacific.
-The Soviets believe the attack was perpetrated by the Americans, and a diplomatic crisis ensues, which threatens to escalate into nuclear war.
-The Japanese intervene and reveal that Godzilla was behind the attacks.
-The Japanese cabinet meets to discuss Japan's defense.
-A new weapon is revealed, the Super X, a specially-armored flying fortress that will defend the capital.
-The Japanese military is put on alert.
+A Soviet submarine is destroyed in the Pacific, with the Kremlin blaming the Americans for the attack.
+Nuclear war between the two superpowers is averted when the Japanese reveal that Godzilla was behind the incident.
+The Japanese cabinet meets to discuss national defense and unveils the Super X, a specially-armored flying fortress armed with cadmium shells capable of counteracting the radiation fuelling Godzilla's body.

-Godzilla attacks the Mihama nuclear power plant in Shizuoka Prefecture.
-While feeding off the reactor, it is distracted by a flock of birds and leaves the facility.
-Hayashida believes that Godzilla was distracted instinctively by a homing signal from the birds.
-Hayashida, together with geologist Minami, propose to the Japanese Cabinet, that Godzilla could be lured back to Mount Mihara on Ōshima Island by a similar signal, and a volcanic eruption could be started, capturing Godzilla.
+The Japanese military is put on high alert, but Godzilla evades detection and attacks the Mihama nuclear power plant in Shizuoka Prefecture.
+While feeding off the reactor, he is distracted by a flock of birds and leaves the facility.
+Hayashida believes that Godzilla was attracted by a homing signal from the birds.
+Hayashida, together with geologist Minami, propose using a similar signal to lure Godzilla back to Mount Mihara on Ōshima Island, where he could be trapped by triggering a volcanic eruption.